Trace Visualization: Understanding is a Level Up from Seeing

 It’s common in our everyday language to conflate seeing and understanding when the two are actually very different things.
 For example, if every day for the last few years we spoke briefly and wrote down the total number of Covid cases in the world, it would be easy to see some trends in the data—you would see the data.
 But if we present the same data drawn as a chart, it’s easy to understand where the spikes and dips are and when the situation got really bad.
-This is part of why news sources are sharing this information on a graph rather than just a long string of numbers.
+This is part of why news sources are sharing this information on a graph rather than just a long string of numbers (what we call trace visualization).

 A more stark example comes from driving.
 If you’re like me you’ve made mistakes following road signs sometimes—particularly in new cities where you’re unfamiliar with the roads and traffic.
 I have, on more than one occasion I’m afraid to say, turned the wrong direction down a one way road.
 Sometimes I’ll even see the sign that tells me I’m going the wrong direction and not process it quickly enough.
 But when I see a truck barrelling towards me at full speed, I understand VERY quickly that I’m going the wrong way.